-In a large mixing bowl, mix the coconut oil with the sugar.
+In a large mixing bowl, mix the coconut oil or butter with the sugar till thoroughly mixed.

 Cut the vanilla pod in half lengthways and scrape the black tar-like seeds out and put into the bowl with the oil and sugar or add the vanilla extract if using.

 Next, mix in the flour and salt and mix together till you have a dough.
 Wrap the dough in clingfilm and put in the fridge for about an hour to firm up.

 Pre-heat the oven to 170°C.

 Roll the dough out on a floured board (it might need a little kneading to make it more pliable first) to about half a centimetre in thickness.